Best family mobile plans in Australia

 Plans with data gifting aren't specifically aimed at families, but might appeal to your needs.
 Rather than everyone dipping into the one big data pool, each plan has its own separate data allowance and you can manually gift some of your data to someone else on the same provider.

 This could give parents more direct control and oversight over just how much data their kids are using because you know exactly how many GBs you've had to top them up each month.
-But it has the downside of requiring you manually share that data, instead of it automatically coming from a shared pool.
+But it has the downside of requiring you manually share that data, which adds to your personal life admin and requires your kids notify you when they're getting low because you won't have oversight into how close they are to their limit without asking them.

-The the five telcos from our comparison engine that offer data gifting are Belong (postpaid), Woolworths' Everyday Mobile (postpaid and prepaid), More Telecom (postpaid), and Tangerine Telecom (postpaid).
+The the four telcos from our comparison engine that offer data gifting are Belong (postpaid), Woolworths' Everyday Mobile (postpaid and prepaid), More Telecom (postpaid), and Tangerine Telecom (postpaid).

 Optus family mobile plans

-Whatever you pick, you can avoid unecpected excess data fees.
-If your little ones are prone to going overboard, Optus will simply slow your mobile connection, instead of automatically charging you overage fees.
+Whatever you pick, you can avoid unexpected excess data fees.
+If your little ones are prone to going overboard and drying up the data pool, Optus will simply slow your mobile connections, instead of automatically charging you overage fees.
 Granted, it will slow you to a painful 1.5Mbps, at which point you might decide buying a data top up is worth your while.
 But at least you'll avoid any nasty bill shock.

 Optus Plus Family Plan

-The Optus Plus Family Plan is $165 per month for 320GB, which can be shared between up to four SIMs.
-The plan is the same cost and has the same data no matter how many SIMs you get with it, so this plan is really only worth considering if you'll use all four SIMs or if your family's mobile data needs are high.
-Optus family plans have the same features as standalone Optus SIM-only plans, including no excess data charges, but a family plan also comes with a free McAfee Parental Control subscription – whether you want that is up to you.
+The Optus Plus Family Plan is $165 per month for a huge 320GB, which can be shared between up to four SIMs.
+The plan is the same cost and has the same data no matter how many SIMs you get with it, so it's only worth considering if you'll use all four SIMs or if your family's mobile data needs are unusually high (the average mobile service in Australia uses less than 20GB per month).
+Optus family plans have the same features as standalone Optus SIM-only plans, including no excess data charges, but a family plan also comes with a free McAfee Safe Family App subscription (usually $8.99/mth) – whether you actually want to make use of this is up to you.

 pro